 The Augustinian emblem27 Apr 2015, by Augustinians in

-The Augustinian emblem or logo is simple, beautiful, and very meaningful.
-It tells the story of who we the Augustinians are; the followers of Christ Jesus in the spirit of St. Augustine.
+The Augustinian emblem or logo is simple, beautiful, and meaningful.
+It tells the story of who the Augustinians are; the followers of Christ Jesus in the spirit of St. Augustine.

-As you can see, the emblem is an open book that serves as a background to a flaming heart pierced by an arrow and through the book to keep the heart and the book together.
+The emblem, as shown on the top left of this article, is an open book that serves as a background to a flaming heart pierced by an arrow and through the book to keep the heart and the book together.
 It is very simple and beautiful, packed full of meanings.
 We are always very proud to display this logo on our cars, liturgical vestments, signboards, homes, and above all, in our hearts.

 The open book suggests St. Augustine’s search for truth and knowledge and, by implication, our call to study.
-It is a call to all Augustinians to study God’s word and meditate on it daily and study wide to keep ourselves constantly updated.
-Our knowledge of the word of God and the world will surely help us to respond to the call to collaborate with the universal Church to evangelize the world.
+It is a call to all Augustinians to study God’s word and meditate on it daily and study wide to keep updated.

-We cannot study the word of God without loving the word; neither can we evangelize the world without having the interest at heart.
+The study of the word of God goes with love for the word.
+So also, the response to the call to evangelize cannot thrive without the interest at heart.
 The flaming heart in our logo reminds us of the call not just to study but to love studies, to love the word of God.
 It is an invitation and a constant reminder to let our hearts burn like the hearts of the two disciples of Jesus as they walked down the road to Emmaus and listened to Jesus talk to them.
 They said to each other, Did not our hearts burn within us while he talked to us on the road, while he opened to us the scriptures?
 Lk.
 24:32.
 They experienced the flames; the heart must be allowed to be on fire, the fire of God.

-The flaming heart also is a sign of the Augustinian Charity that translates into hospitality.
-Augustinians are known for their hospitality.
+The flaming heart also is a sign of the Augustinian Charity that translates into hospitality, our hallmark.

-As we continue to strive to follow Christ in the Augustinian spirit, we ask the people of God to pray for us.
+As we continue to strive to follow Christ in the Augustinian spirit.